-instrument (Vent): Air is directed to the instrument panel outlets.
+(Vent): Air is directed to the instrument panel outlets.

-Gi-Level): Air is divided between the instrument panel and floor outlets.
+between the instrument panel and floor outlets.
 Some air is directed towards the windshield and side window outlets.
 Cooler air is directed to the upper outlets and warmer air to the floor outlets.